jh3nd3rs0n/argmatey/README.md

         )
         public void setColumnLimit(Integer i) {
             /*
-             * Field type or method parameter type has to be a type or
+             * Field type or method parameter type must be a type or
              * a java.util.List of a type that has a static String
              * conversion method or a constructor with one String
              * parameter.
              *
+             * For any type, a class that extends StringConverter
+             * can be used to convert the option argument to that type.
-             * If not, an extended StringConverter class can be supplied
+             * It can be supplied to OptionArgSpecBuilder.stringConverter().
-             * to OptionArgSpecBuilder.stringConverter().
              */
             // ...
         }

+        /*
+         * invoked when either of the options "-d" and "--decode" is
+         * encountered
+         */
         @OptionSink(
             optionBuilder = @OptionBuilder(
                 doc = "decode data",